alexhowden/alexhowden/README.md

 # Hi, I'm Alex Howden

 I'm a Computer Science student at the University of Michigan ('27) specializing in backend development, applied AI, and multi-agent systems.
-I enjoy building software that quietly makes things work better—from scalable APIs and real-time data pipelines to autonomous computer vision systems.

 Currently, I'm a Software Engineer Intern at **Bumble Bee Scribe**, building an autonomous multi-agent clinical workflow using Python and LangGraph.